In good markets and bad, the market always knows the price. It always has, it always will.

 Let’s look at a great example of a home here in Tempe.
 It’s a home priced at $1.1 million.
 Great neighborhood, decent lot, pretty good floorplan.
 BUT, the home isn’t nearly as updated as recent $million sales in the neighborhood that had larger lots, better landscaping, better updates, etc. A home that is VERY close in size and condition sold just a few months ago for $860k.
 Gee, I wonder why this home has been on the market for more than four months…

-Other things that effect improper pricing will be poor / outdated floorplans, lack of updates, lot size and something we call “functional obsolesence” among other things.
+Other things that effect improper pricing will be poor / outdated floorplans, poor location, lack of updates, lot size and something we call “functional obsolesence” among other things.

 Proper pricing is always the answer, and the market always tells you if you have priced your home incorrectly.
 It’s important to set realistic expectations, price the home properly and adjust, if needed.
 There’s not a magic bullet and there’s not an agent in this world who can outsmart proper pricing.